Houston Rear-Ended Accident Lawyer

 Traumatic Brain Injuries

-Traumatic brain injuries (TBI) are common injuries in severe car accidents.
-A driver or passenger can suffer a TBI if they violently hit their head on the steering wheel or against a window, for example.
-Symptoms of a TBI depend on the severity of the condition, but can include:
+Traumatic brain injuries (TBI) are a common serious injury associated with car accidents.
+A driver or passenger can suffer from a brain injury if they violently hit their head on the steering wheel or against a window, for example.

 Seat Belt Injuries